 This is an occasional shot on the court that you must be able to pull off, this racquet is extremely versatile in its application, you can react to an opponent’s plays with ease and hit winning shots from the toughest court positions.

-All in all, the way Head’s racquet prioritises the four core components of power, comfort, control and durability without skimping on the quality of any individual aspect is remarkable.
+All in all, the way the Head Liquid Metal 8 racquet prioritises the four core components of power, comfort, control and durability without skimping on the quality of any individual aspect is remarkable.

 This product opens the door to tennis as a pastime or even as a competitive sport, its affordability allows intermediate players to try the sport without breaking the bank and being pummelled with extra features that a high-end racquet would’ve needlessly provided.